CumulusNetworks/docs/content/cumulus-netq-49/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 - 4.4.1, 4.4.0, or 4.3.0: back up your data by {{<link title="Back Up and Restore NetQ" text="following the steps for earlier NetQ versions">}}, then perform a {{<link title="Install the NetQ System" text="new installation of NetQ 4.9.0">}}
 - 4.2.0 or earlier: upgrade incrementally {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System/" text="to version 4.3.0">}}.
 Then {{<link title="Back Up and Restore NetQ/#back-up-netq-4.4.1-or-earlier" text="back up your NetQ data">}} and perform a {{<link title="Install the NetQ System" text="new installation of NetQ 4.9.0">}}

+During the upgrade process, NetQ will be temporarily unavailable.
 ## Upgrading from NetQ 4.8, 4.7, 4.6, or 4.5

 You can upgrade directly to NetQ 4.9.0 if your deployment is currently running version 4.8.0, 4.7.0, 4.6.0, or 4.5.0.